-This month marks the celebration of Black History in the United States.
-In the spirit of Black History Month, let’s take a moment to remember Black Americans in China — those who have been recognized as friends of China, and shaped China’s early understanding of the United States.
+The roots of Black Americans’ relations with China run deep — those who have been recognized as friends of China, and shaped China’s early understanding of the United States.
 This is a look at that early history.

 Modern China had been introduced to the struggle of Black Americans through early translations of Uncle Tom’s Cabin.
 These translations were not done based on words from the actual text, but were orated to writer Lin Shu, who then wrote his own interpretation.
 Because of this, scholars such as Keisha Brown hold the belief that the translation of Uncle Tom’s Cabin portrayed Black suffering in a similar manner to that of China at the hands of Western colonialists.
 This put Black Americans under the category of oppressed people of color that were primed and ready for liberation.
 Lin Shu might have been on to something: during the early years of China’s formation, Black Americans would provide numerous forms of support.